 The Post War Super D can easily be identified by its chrome ID tag above the lens and the simplified shutter-speed plate with the sync outlet.
 The improved shutter would permit high speed synchronization with Sylvania 2A PF long peak bulb at 1/200 - 1/400 and 1/1000 second.

 Graflex Super D - 4 x 5 inch

 Automatic diaphragm Kodak Ektar190 mm f=5,6 1/125 sec.

 The Graflex Super D equiped with the 8 inch Pentac lens.

-The world of Graflex Home Jo Lommen Classic Press Cameras
+Back to Graflex Cameras Home Jo Lommen Classic Press Cameras